 - Legitimate Need.
 Companies must have a legitimate need to conduct the meeting.
 For example, a company may identify a need to show Health Care Professionals how they make Medical Technologies, their quality control systems, or other aspects of their manufacturing processes through a plant tour. - Setting.
-Companies may hold meetings at or close to a Health Care Professional's place of business or facility; another centralized location; or at a Company's own facility that may be a more appropriate setting for the meeting, depending upon the topics discussed.
+Companies may hold meetings at or close to a Health Care Professional's place of business or facility; another centralized location; at a Company's own facility; or virtually.
 In all instances, the setting for a Company-conducted program or meeting must be conducive to the discussion of relevant information. - Attendees.
 Each Health Care Professional in attendance must have an objective, legitimate need to attend a Company's business meeting. - Travel & Lodging.
 See Section VI of the Code for information on providing travel and lodging to Health Care Professionals attending a Company's business meeting. - Meals & Refreshments.
 See Section VII of the Code for information on providing meals and refreshments to Health Care Professionals attending a Company's business meeting.